CircleZ3791117/PEMalDetection/readme.txt

 In this project, I will test the effect of different machine learning models like DecisonTree, RandomForest, etc.

 This project focus on static analysis of malware.

+In the future work, i'm going to add dynamic features.